phetsims/faradays-electromagnetic-lab/doc/model.md

 ### Electromagnet
 The electromagnet (see `Electromagnet`) is based on a coil magnet model.
 It's voltage source can be either a DC or AC power supply.
-The strength of the B-field produced by the electromagnet is proportional to the amplitude of the voltage in the voltage source and the number of loop in the coil.
-The current in the coil is proportional to the amplitude of the voltage source.
+The strength of the B-field produced by the electromagnet is proportional to the amplitude of the voltage in the voltage source and the number of loops in the coil.
+(The diameter of the loops is fixed.)
+The current amplitude in the coil is proportional to the amplitude of the voltage source.
 Note that there is no model of resistance for the coil or voltage source.

-The DC power supply (aka battery) is rather straightforward.
-It has a maximum voltage, and its voltage amplitude is varied by the user via a slider control.
+The DC power supply (aka battery) has a maximum voltage, and its voltage amplitude and polarity is varied by the user via a slider control.
 See `DCPowerSuply`.

 The AC Power Supply has a configurable maximum voltage.
 The user varies the maximum voltage amplitude and frequency using sliders.
 The voltage amplitude varies over time.
 See `ACPowerSupply`.

+Electrons in the electromagnet's coil move at a speed and direction that is proportional to the current amplitude in the coil.
+More current results in faster speed.
+A change in polarity of the magnet results in change in direction of the electrons.

 ### Turbine
-The turbine (see `Turbine`) is based on the same dipole magnet model as the bar magnet, and is in fact graphically represented as a rotating bar magnet, attached to a water wheel.
+The turbine (see `Turbine`) is based on the same dipole magnet model as the bar magnet, and is represented as a rotating bar magnet, attached to a water wheel.
+Water flowing from a faucet turns the wheel.
 The pickup coil exerts a drag force on the turbine that is proportional to the number of loops and loop area of the pickup coil.

 # B-Field Consumers